PrithwishJana/CoTran/README.md

 The paper introduces a new dataset **AVATAR-TC** (built on top of the AVATAR) that has pairs of equivalent whole-programs in Java and Python (a statically- and dynamically-typed language, with different syntactic styles).
 To the best of our knowledge, AVATAR-TC is the first large-scale dataset of codes in two different languages that has human-written test-cases (TC) for each pair, and guarantees compilability and input-output (IO) equivalence of each pair.

+We use a collection of codes written in Java and Python from five contest websites: Aizu, AtCoder, Codeforces, Google-CodeJam, LeetCode, and two coding platforms: GeeksForGeeks, ProjectEuler.

+The codes are parsed into code-specific tokens by javalang and tokenize module.
+Additionally, we collected test-cases for each of the problems by web-crawling the data sources.
+Any code that did not match the expected output on supplying the test-case inputs was manually corrected for minor faults, while the ones with major issues were discarded.
+Output matching is case-insensitive, ignores whitespaces, disregards punctuations (only when they are a minor portion of the output) and takes numeric or floating-point values to a common representation.

 The Statistics of the AVATAR-TC benchmark suite is as follows:

 <img width="382" alt="Screenshot 2024-01-16 at 2 14 10 AM" src="https://github.com/PrithwishJana/CoTran-Anonymous/assets/26099047/9aae2411-e926-40db-86dd-a4f3ca3bf8f1">